IAMXII/pi3-liuwei/README.md

 # Run with default example video
 python example.py

-# Run on your own data (image folder or .mp4 file)
+# Run on your own dataset (image folder or .mp4 file)
 python example.py --data_path <path/to/your/images_dir_or_video.mp4>
 ```